Seasonal work preclusion period

 The seasonal work preclusion period applies if you or your partner have finished seasonal, contract or intermittent work within 6 months of submitting your claim.

-You may have a Seasonal Work Preclusion Period before you receive your payment.
+You may have a seasonal work preclusion period before you get your payment.

 The seasonal work preclusion period may apply to you if you're submitting a claim for: